 The entrance to the trail leading to the Daikichiyama Observation Deck is not far from the Tale of Genji Museum.
 And the hike through Daikichiyama Fuchi Park is pretty easy.
 All you have to do is follow the path and zig-zag your way up the mountain.

-It takes between 20 to 30 minutes to get to the observation deck.
+It takes about 20 minutes to get to the observation deck.
 At the top, you can see a panoramic view of Uji.

 And it looks like the trail continues to other parts of the park.
-But for now, retrace your way down back to the entrance and continue your itinerary.
+But for this itinerary, retrace your way down back to the entrance and continue your day in Uji.

 After a long day of wandering around Uji, you have to get at least one matcha dessert.
 Many dessert shops are on the pedestrian street, but there is a special one you should check out.